Prince Edward County Municipal Services

 Full Road Closure

-A full closure of Wellington Main Street between Cleminson Street and the entrance to the Wellington water and wastewater treatment plant will begin on Monday, January 13.
+A full closure of Wellington Main Street between Cleminson Street and the entrance to the Wellington water and wastewater treatment plant began on Monday, January 13.

 • Through traffic and pedestrian access will not be permitted during the full road closure.